 One of the first things on George Boldt’s agenda was to change the name of the island from Hart Island to Heart Island.

 The following year, in October 1898, George Boldt would have plans drawn up for a large, elaborate boat house on Heart Island where the former Westminster Park warehouse once stood.
-The North Country would have to wait just short of another year to see just how big and elaborate George Boldt’s vision really was for his island.
+The North Country would have to wait just short of another year to see how big and elaborate George Boldt’s vision was for his island.

 In September of 1899, the Watertown Daily Times would report–